MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/New-CMSoftwareUpdateManualPhasedDeployment.md

 ```

 ## DESCRIPTION

-Starting in version 2002, use this cmdlet to create a phased deployment for software updates.
+Use this cmdlet to create a phased deployment for software updates.
 Before you use this cmdlet, add new customized deployment phases with the cmdlet [New-CMSoftwareUpdatePhase](New-CMSoftwareUpdatePhase.md).

+For more information, see [Create phased deployments with Configuration Manager](/mem/configmgr/osd/deploy-use/create-phased-deployment-for-task-sequence?toc=/mem/configmgr/sum/toc.json&bc=/mem/configmgr/sum/breadcrumb/toc.json).

+> [!NOTE]
+> Run Configuration Manager cmdlets from the Configuration Manager site drive, for example `PS XYZ:\>`.
+For more information, see [getting started](/powershell/sccm/overview).
 ## EXAMPLES

 ### Example 1: Create a deployment for software updates by name